seyf4040/Master-Thesis/reasearch_notes/notes/Thesis progression.md

 2. **Resources:**
     - GPU access for fine-tuning and inference?
-	    - Alan GPU cluster access available (connection issues to resolve)
+	    - ✅ Alan GPU cluster access available
     - Budget constraints for cloud services?
 	    - Even for testing? if ever needed.